bsmith89/make-bml/make-lesson.md

 ## Writing a "master" script ##

-Carrying out this pipeline which transforms one book into a figure using the command-line is pretty easy.
+Running this pipeline for one book is pretty easy using the command-line.
 But once the number of files and the number of steps in the pipeline expands, this can turn into a lot of work.
-No one wants to sit and wait for a command to finish, even just for 30 seconds.
+Plus, no one wants to sit and wait for a command to finish, even just for 30 seconds.

-The most common solution to the tedium of data processing is to write a master script which carries out the pipeline from start to finish.
+The most common solution to the tedium of data processing is to write a master script which runs the whole pipeline from start to finish.

 We can make a new file, `run_pipeline.sh` which contains: